Floquet engineering of topological phase transitions in quantum spin Hall $\alpha$-$T_{3}$ system: Middle-Band Occupancy Dependent Topology

 In this section, we consider modifying the band gap of the quantum spin Hall $\alpha$-$T_{3}$ system.
 Since the band gap is determined by a Dirac mass consisting of $E_{1}, E_{2}$ and $E_{3}$ [Eqs. (\ref{E_{1}})-(\ref{E_{3}})], this means the eigenvalues have to be modified.
 This can be achieved by adding an A-C staggered sublattice potential \cite{ye2020quantum, PhysRevB.103.075419, romhanyi2015hall}:

 to Eq. (\ref{spin Hamiltonian}) and the resulting band edges are modified as

+Experimentally, the on-site energy can be controlled by tuning the laser beam intensities in systems of cold fermionic atoms \cite{Rizzi_Matteo}, thereby generating the A-C staggered sublattice potential.
+Another possible experimental platform is the \ch{SrTiO_{3}/SrIrO_{3}/SrTiO_{3}} trilayer heterostructure grown along the $(111)$ direction \cite{PhysRevB.84.241103}.
+Since the planes of the three sublattices are different, a substrate can be applied to generate different potentials at the three sublattices, namely $u_A$, $u_B$ and $u_C$. $u_B$ can be redefined such that it is the zero-potential reference point.
 The same results can be obtained if Eq. (\ref{A-C staggered sublattice potential}) is added directly to Eq. (\ref{effective Hamiltonian}) because the addition does not affect the commutator.
 Overall, the topological phases manifested by the system with $\mathcal{H}_{\text{st}}$ are similar to those of the preceding scenario, namely the QAHI, QSHI, and SPTM phases.